scossu/lakesuperior/docs/architecture.rst

-LAKEsuperior Architecture
+Lakesuperior Architecture
 =========================

-LAKEsuperior is written in Python.
+Lakesuperior is written in Python.
 It is not excluded that parts of the code may be rewritten in `Cython <http://cython.readthedocs.io/>`__ for performance.

 Multi-Modal Access
 ------------------

-LAKEsuperior services and data are accessible in multiple ways:
+Lakesuperior services and data are accessible in multiple ways:

 -  Via HTTP.
 This is the canonical way to interact with LDP resources and conforms quite closely to the Fedora specs (currently v4).